albatrosravageur/State-Estimator-for-Soft-Arm-SESA/ros_packages/sesa_firmware/README.md

 $ cd PATH_TO/catkin_ws
 $ catkin_make sesa_firmware_arduino_stream-upload
 ```
-To compile and load the firmware for *calibrate*, enter the following commands:
+To compile and load the firmware for *calibration*, enter the following commands:
 ```
 $ cd PATH_TO/catkin_ws
-$ catkin_make sesa_firmware_arduino_calibrate-upload
+$ catkin_make sesa_firmware_arduino_calibration-upload
 ```